-The PDF report is launched as part of the charity’s Activism Week for their Treat me well health campaign in Northern Ireland.
+The PDF report is launched as part of the charity’s Activism Activism is taking action to make change.
+Going to a campaign event with others, writing letters and speaking up are all ways to take action.
+Week for their Treat me well health campaign A campaign is when people work together to try to change something. in Northern Ireland.

 Compared to the wider population the Mencap report shows that people with a learning disability are:

-• more likely to experience dementia, major mental health problems, anxiety and depression
+- more likely to experience Experience is when you have learned or tried something before. dementia, major mental health problems, anxiety and depression

 Margaret Kelly, Director of Mencap NI said: